-Airspace Management and Use.
-Airspace was eliminated from further study because no new airspace or changes to airspace are being proposed, and there would be no changes in how designated military training airspace would be used.
-Compared to interim conditions, there would be a net decrease of 8,828 aircraft operations per year resulting in no impacts to airspace.
+Airspace Management.
+Airspace was eliminated from further study because no new special use airspace or changes to airspace would be created and no modifications to existing special use airspace dimensions or altitudes are being proposed.
+Compared to interim conditions, there would be a net decrease of 8,828 aircraft operations per year resulting in no changes to airspace dimensions or altitudes.
 The analysis of effects on civilian aviation users of the national airspace system is what is being eliminated from further study.